Famous investor Warren Buffett said “bitcoin will end badly” and “bitcoin is rat poison squared.” This is his general

 (If you’re interested in learning how crypto will change the way you live, read my book, Consensusland.
 This post is solely for people who want to make money selling cryptocurrency for more than they bought it for.)

 At first I hesitated to publish this.
 What expertise do I have?
 What makes me think I’m qualified to offer this information?

 But people asked me to write about it.
 You may disagree with what I say, which is fine.
 I don’t profess to have some great, deep knowledge.
 I have something more persuasive than that:

 If you have no money, the last thing you should do is buy cryptocurrency as an investment.
 You have no expectation of profit and no way to recover your losses.
 Either buy cryptocurrency with the intent to use it or just stay away.

-Also, please keep in mind, I am actively invested in private equity and real estate, long-term, illiquid investments with tax advantages and legal protections for investors.
+Also, please keep in mind, I am actively invested in private equity and real estate—long-term commitments with tax advantages and legal protections for investors.
 Basically the opposite of cryptocurrency.
-While these investments involve more work, costs, and risks than other types of investments, they pay off far better than cash and equities and carry far less downside than crypto—and if things go bad, you have the government on your side, not Wall Street’s.
-I tend to have more patience, more tolerance for risk, and a more long-term timeframe than most people who offer opinions about cryptocurrency.
+I tend to have more patience, tolerance for risk, and long-term expectations than most crypto people.

 I also own stocks, bonds, cash, and commodities but I don’t know how to invest in those assets so I give that job to my awesome financial advisor, Keith Jones.
 You should, too.
 Sign up with Personal Capital and ask for him.
 You can use Personal Capital’s investment tools for free and I believe there’s no minimum if you decide to open an account.
-You can try it for free and get $50 for signing up using this link.
+Use this button to try it for free:

 Why Everybody Needs to Own Some Speculative Assets